 Many of the affiliates of IMH, RAI and IFC have interlocking executive positions and share common ownership.
 Joseph R. Tomkinson, IMH's Vice Chairman of the Board and Chief Executive Officer and IFC's Chief Executive Officer and a Director, is the Chief Executive Officer and Chairman of the Board of ICH, a one-third owner of RAI, an owner of one-third of the common stock of IFC, and an owner of 25% of the common stock of ICCC.
 William S. Ashmore, IMH's President, Chief Operating Officer and a Director and IFC's President and a Director, is the President and Chief Operating Officer of ICH, a one-third owner of RAI, an owner of one-third of the common stock of IFC, and an owner of 25% of the common stock of ICCC.
-Richard J. Johnson, IMH's and IFC'S Senior Vice President, Chief Einappial Officer Tracework and Constant and IFC's Contact and Technology and the stock of the common Financial Officer, Treasurer and Secretary, and a Director of IFC, is a Senior Vice President, Chief Financial Officer, Treasurer and Secretary of ICH, a one-third owner of RAI, an owner of one-third of the common stock of IFC, and a 25% owner of the common stock of ICCC.
+Richard J. Johnson, IMH's and IFC's Senior Vice President, Chief Financial Officer, Treasurer and Secretary, and a Director of IFC, is a Senior Vice President, Chief Financial Officer, Treasurer and Secretary of ICH, a one-third owner of RAI, an owner of one-third of the common stock of IFC, and a 25% owner of the common stock of ICCC.
 Mary C. Glass-Schannault, IMH's and IFC's Senior Vice President, is a Senior Vice President of ICH.
 Each of James Walsh, Frank P. Filipps and Stephan R. Peers, Directors of IMH, are Directors of ICH.
 In addition, as owners of all of the outstanding shares of voting stock of IFC, Messrs.
 Tomkinson, Ashmore, and Johnson, have the right to elect all directors of IFC and the ability to control the outcome of all matters for which the consent of the holders of the common stock of IFC is required.
 Ownership of 100% of the common stock of IFC entitles the owners thereof to an aggregate of 1% of the economic interest in IFC.